St Catherine's School, Bramley: Scholarships

-Academic scholarships are offered for entry at 11+ and for year 11 and/or sixth form, alongside additional awards for excellence in art, sport, and music.
+Academic scholarships are offered for entry at 11+ and for year 11 and/or Sixth Form, alongside additional awards for excellence in art, sport, and music.

 Extracurricular activities

-The girls take part in a wide range of sports, including netball, tennis, swimming, and lacrosse.
-The school has four lacrosse pitches and a number of courts for netball and tennis.
-In the Preparatory School, hockey is played.
+Over 100 clubs are on offer from Debating to Medical Reading Club, Astrophysics to Gardening, Construction to Eco-Club.
+The girls take part in a wide range of sports, including netball, tennis, cricket, swimming, and lacrosse.
+The school has four lacrosse pitches and a reputation as winner of the 'triple' in the Lacrosse National Schools Championships.

 The school hosts a variety of creative arts, with the students regularly taking part in art, textiles, design technology, home economics, drama and music lessons.

 Pastoral care

 Houses

 All pupils, both day girls and boarders, are assigned to one of the six houses.
 The houses compete in Inter-House competitions throughout the year.
-Boarders make up around a quarter of its pupils while day girls from Guildford and other towns in Surrey make up around three-quarters of the school.
+Boarders of 26 different nationalities make up around a quarter of its pupils while day girls travel from villages and towns such as Woking, Haslemere, Dorking, Cobham and Cranleigh.
 The senior school houses are: